IRL2/nanover-docs/source/tutorials/fundamentals.rst

 molecular dynamics simulations, and the fundamental concepts associated with the client-server architecture that NanoVer uses.
-These tutorials can be used in conjunction with the information in :ref:`concepts <Concepts>` to understand how NanoVer works and are found in the `examples <https://github.com/IRL2/nanover-server-py/tree/main/examples/fundamentals>`_ folder of the GitHub repository.
+These tutorials can be used in conjunction with the information in :ref:`concepts <Concepts>` to understand how NanoVer works and are found in the `tutorials <https://github.com/IRL2/nanover-server-py/tree/main/tutorials/fundamentals>`_ folder of the GitHub repository.

 Here we give a summary of each tutorial: